 BEST FOR: Athletes who don’t fit into extremely narrow shoes, but want a more snug fit.
 Hiking, backpacking, and trail running on a variety of trails, with big miles as the objective.
 Ultralight backpacking

 Heel-to-Toe Drop: 8mm

 What We Like: On’s proprietary energy return tech — CloudTec outsole plate (Speedboard) returns energy like a springboard + Hellion Superfoam midsoles — make for very efficient trail shoe.
 But without sacrificing, trail feel, traction and comfort.
 New quick-release lace loosener for forefoot comfort at the end of a long day.

 PROS: All-day comfort no matter which terrain you take these shoes on.
 Proprietary technology combines speed and comfort, putting your feet on a “springboard.”
 Extremely versatile, can be used for long hikes/backpacking trips, or running quickly on tricky trail.
 Very lightweight for the amount of support in the shoe.
 “Just right fit,” not too narrow or wide, comfortable out of the box.
 Fully gusseted tongue stays in place and stops debris from entering the shoe.
 Shoe laces can be released / loosened without fully taking the shoes off to relieve swollen feet at the end of a day

-CONS: This shoe and technology is brand-new, we do not have an accurate picture of how it will perform.
-More expensive than other competitive model.
+CONS: More expensive than standard (non-energy return) shoes.
 Firm Helion Superfoam may feel too stiff for some

 BEST FOR: Users who are looking for all-day comfort without sacrificing weight.
 Traveling on and off trail, these shoes will perform on a variety of surfaces.
 Moving quickly and confidently on a variety of surfaces